 The last 5 - 7 minutes will be a group game of either Torpedo Alley or Sharks and Minnows for all players to participate.
 This is always a fun activity for the kids, coaches, and the parents!

-*If your child has never skated before, please email LTPH Director, Barb Laughner, to identify which class to register: barbsk8pro@gmail.com
+*If your child has never skated before, STOP HERE and email LTPH Director, Barb Laughner, to identify which class to register: barbsk8pro@gmail.com

 Indy Fuel Tank (Tank 2)